pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 ---
 layout: single
 title: "What makes a Python Open Source package healthy?
 A conversation on Twitter."
-excerpt: "Here i..summarize... ."
+excerpt: "How should pyOpenSci measure Python open source package health and level of maintenance and usability?
+Here I summarize a conversation held on twitter around this very topic.
+Feedback here is welcome!"
 author: "Leah Wasser"
 permalink: /blog/what-makes-a-python-package-healthy
 header:
     overlay_color: "#666"
     overlay_filter: 0.6
 categories:
-  - updates
   - blog-post
   - highlight
+  - python-packaging
   - peer-review
 ---

 ## Program development: developing pyOpenSci as an independent organization that supports Python open source software
-I've created a few broader open science focused programs now.
+I've created a few open science focused programs now from the ground up.
 One at NEON and another at CU Boulder.
+If
-If i've learned anything from these programs, it's that one of the first things I do when creating a new program, after defining the mission and goals is to define the metrics that constitute success.
+When building a new program, one of the first things that I do (after defining the mission and goals) is to define the metrics that constitute success.

-These metrics are critical as they drive everything that you do.
+These metrics are critical to do early on as eager as you might be to do other more tangible things, because they drive everything that you do.

-If you have evaluation or education in your professional root system (like I do) you may even go as far as creating a logic model to map activities to outcomes nad goals and metrics to track all of that.
+If you have evaluation or education in your professional root system (like I do) you may even go as far as creating a logic model to map activities to outcomes and goals; Then you decide how to collect the data that you need to track outcome success over time.

 ### Baseline data are critical to collect now to measure success (or failure) in the future